NuSkooler/enigma-bbs/docs/_docs/configuration/menu-hjson.md

 Enigma½ tries to automatically determine the proper encoding for a client when it connects.
 Unfortunately, there are cases where the wrong encoding can be selected, resulting in terminal programs that are not supported.
 If your user base contains users that would like to connect with unsupported clients, one solution is to offer manual encoding selection.

-A new system method has been added to support this, @systemMethod:setClientEncoding.
+This can be accomplished with the system method `@systemMethod:setClientEncoding`.

 ### Simple example